Assistant Professor Mir Yarfitz

 This course surveys the social, political and economic history of postcolonial Latin America, a region that includes Mexico, Central and South America, and the Caribbean.
 Our focus will be the formation of independent nation states and political regimes, and the quest for sovereignty and its challenges in the shadow of the United States.
 We begin with the struggles for independence from colonial rule and the emergence of Latin American nation‑states in the nineteenth century and continue through the present, including the NAFTA free trade regime, the rise of new social movements such as the Zapatistas and the emergence of new populist figures such as Hugo Chávez.
 We will consider the challenges facing Latin American political regimes in the nineteenth and twentieth centuries, the meaning of national autonomy under the influence of the US, the causes and consequences of state terror, and the experience of revolution from the perspective of everyday life.
 We will learn to differentiate key structural and stylistic features of Latin American political formations such as order and progress dictatorships, populism, military regimes, and revolutionary movements.
 A key focus will be U.S. policy towards Latin America, from the Monroe Doctrine through the wars in Central America and neoliberalism, as well as popular resistance.
 (CD)

-359. Prostitutes, Machos, and Travestis: Sex and Gender in Latin America
+- 359. Prostitutes, Machos and Travestis: Sexuality and Gender in Modern Latin American History

 This course explores Jewish migrations across the Atlantic to the US and Latin America in order to address broader questions about mobility and identity for immigrants and ethnic groups more generally.
 The class begins with the early migration of Sephardic Jews and crypto-Jews; compares settlement patterns in the British and Spanish colonies; situates mass migrations in the context of modernization in Eastern Europe; compares a series of case studies across the continent in the 1880s-1920s (the U.S., Brazil, Argentina, the Dominican Republic); considers race, gender, anti-Semitism, class, respectability, and institutional development; and explores the effect of the Holocaust on Jews across the Americas.
 Each week’s reading will include primary as well as secondary sources, such as fiction, memoir, poetry, film, cartoons, and photography.
 Student projects will compare the immigration experience in a particular location of Jews with another group, such as Jewish and Japanese migrants to Brazil in the early 20th century.